InduwaraGayashan001/Knowledge_Graph_App/README.md

 - **Wikipedia Search:** Search and extract content from any Wikipedia article.
 - **Custom Text Input:** Generate graphs from your own text content.
+- **File Upload:** Upload PDF or TXT files to generate knowledge graphs from documents.
 - **AI-Powered Analysis:** Extracts entities and relationships using LLMs.
 - **Interactive Visualization:** Explore and manipulate the generated graph with drag, zoom, and filter capabilities.
 - **Advanced Filtering:** Customize which nodes and edges to display with dropdown filters and dialog selection.